How to Create Joint Probability Table in Excel (with Easy Steps)

 Different Probabilities Calculation from Joint Probability Table

-• We can use the following formula to have the value where double conditions is satisfied with
+• We can use the following formula to have the value where double conditions are satisfied.

 =H13

-• To have the value where double conditions is satisfied with OR, apply the following formula:
+• To have the value where double conditions are satisfied with OR, apply the following formula:

 =I13+H15-H13